-Step 2: Submit Clock Hours for Supervisor Approval
+Step Two- Submitting the Hours for Supervisor Approval:

-- Click on the "Daily clockhours" link located within the blue stripe. - Select the record you wish to view (posted by supervisor, semester, and course) from the drop-down menu and click "Show." - Check the box (located beside the entry date) for all dates you wish to submit for approval then click "Submit selected clockhours for supervisor approval."
+- 1. Click on the "Daily clockhours" link located within the blue stripe. - 2.
+Select the record you wish to view (posted by supervisor, semester, and course) from the drop-down menu and click "Show." - 3.
+Check the box (located beside the entry date) for all dates you wish to submit for approval then click "Submit selected clockhours for supervisor approval."
+Clock hours logged for the dates selected will be consolidated into one record for supervisor approval.
 The designated supervisor will receive an automatically generated e-mail requesting approval of the clock hour record.